abjer/sds/src/content/page/practical.md

 The exam projects have a number of requirements that must be met, these are: requirement

-- Research question (hand in April 30, max half page)
+- Research question (you should discuss with lecturers and TAs)
-- Groups with up to four members
+- Groups with three to four members
 - Project formalia
   - Project must consist of a report (.pdf file) and a documentation as Jupyter Notebook (.ipynb file).
   - The report should be written like a brief research article (short literature review, references to methods etc.).
 The report is limited to the following maximum number of pages (normalsider):